djburks/POSMM/README.md

 ## Notes on Confidence Scores

 Confidence scores help avoid false-positive classifications inherent to Markov model methods of classification.
 As a general rule, we recommend using a cutoff >0.50 for your own analysis.
 Using a cutoff of 0.25 is similar to using no cutoff, as this will remove obvious false-positives such as assignment of human contaminant reads to bacterial genomes.
 Think of this like using Kraken without a --confidence cutoff.
-The reliability of using low (i.e. < 0.5) cutoffs depends on the representative quality of your genome set.
+The reliability of using low (i.e. < 0.5) cutoffs depends on the representative quality of your genome set, just as it would with an exact k-mer matching classifier based upon LCA.

 ## Future Updates
 POSMM is far from fully evolved.
 Some of the upcoming plans include: